Ruxton/iTALM/itunes-affiliate-link-maker/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Goto settings to setup the plugin

+Upgrading from previous versions? backup prior to running the upgrade procedure.
+0.5 and up now uses the [itunes] shorttag to drop links in, you can type them or search as per normal via either editor.
+Also if you're upgrading, please hit the reset link button next to the iTMS Link Generator URL in the settings area if you'd like to search for Apps.

+eg. [itunes url="<storeurl>" title="<alttag>"] outputs itunes link image with alt text and [itunes url="<storeurl>" title="<alttag>" content="<string>"] outputs the string in content instead of the image

 == Frequently Asked Questions ==

-= OK, so I'm an affiliat of itunes how do I get the details for the Partner Boxes =

-Visit the plugin homepage and send me a message.
+= Dude, seriously.. what goes in all these boxes? =

+Ok it's not an easy question, i know what goes in them for me and some others, but some of yours are going to be different otherwise you're going to be using someone elses affiliate details.
+But heres the short version to your answer..

+PartnerID - this is your iTunes PartnerId it turns up in your affiliate link as &partnerId=<number> it seems Aussies using dgmpro use 1002 and North Americans using Linkshare use 30.

+Partner URL - this is everything that goes into your affiliate link thats not the iTunes store link and the partnerId, the settings page shows you some examples, please don't use these but use them as a guide to work out what parts of yours to ad.

+= Ok now what? =

+Questions anyone? feature ideas? i've got some thoughts on where i'd like to take it, but your input is appreciated.

 == Screenshots ==

-1. Initial screen upon clicking the button, showing previously clicked links sorted with most recent at the topc
+1. Initial screen upon clicking the button, showing previously clicked links sorted with most recent at the top
+2. After clicking the Manual URL link, the input box swaps to an entry for iTunes store URL's
-2. Showing the screen after searching
+3. Showing the screen after searching
-3. Showing the screen after clicking a link inside the search or history results
+4. Showing the screen after clicking a link inside the search or history results
-4. The end result how it looks in the editor (if you don't have any text selected)
+5. The end result how it looks in the editor (if you don't have any text selected)